The Endocrine System

 Thymus.
-Located in the upper torso, the thymus is active until puberty and produces hormones that are important for the development of a type of white blood cell called a T cell.
+Located in the upper torso, the thymus is active until puberty and produces hormones important for developing a type of white blood cell called a T cell.

 Pancreas.
 The pancreas is located in your abdomen behind your stomach.
 Its endocrine function involves controlling blood sugar levels.

 Some endocrine glands also have non-endocrine functions.
-For instance, the testes and ovaries produce hormones, but they also have the non-endocrine function of producing eggs and sperm, respectively.
+For instance, the testes and ovaries produce hormones but have the non-endocrine function of making eggs and sperm.

 How Does Alcohol Affect The Endocrine System?

 Chronic consumption of alcohol disrupts the communication between the endocrine, nervous, and immune systems, causing hormonal imbalances that lead to severe and profound consequences at the physiological and behavioral levels.